WJWstat/StackOverflowNLP/README.md

 $ pip install -r requirements.txt
 ```

-You can also find a list of complete dependencies at the end of this document.
+You can also find a complete list of dependencies at the end of this document.

-In order to use the NLTK library for tokenizing, POS tagging and stemming, you will need to download the NLTK pickled models and corpora.
-On a python interpreter enter the following.
+You will also need to download the NLTK pickled models and corpora that our project depends on.
+On a Python interpreter, enter the following:

 ```
 >>> import nltk